-Building Permit applications are to be completed online.
-Please go to Online Permit Applications; enter the information directly into the County’s Permitting System.
+Building Permit applications are completed online.
+Please go to the ePermits Online Portal and enter the information directly into the County’s Permitting System.

 The details and restrictions for carports found in this section also are applicable to the construction of covered or enclosed boat storage facilities on residential lots.

 If your home is located in a subdivision with a Homeowner’s Association (HOA), a separate approval from the HOA may be necessary.
 Unless erected by the homeowner, all home improvement projects require that a contractor licensed with the Maryland Home Improvement Commission is used.